eclipse-zenoh/zenoh-pico/include/zenoh-pico/link/README.md

 properties they support such as:
  - if it implements a streamed protocol or not;
  - if it implements a reliable link;
+ - if it implements a unicast or multicast link;

 Other properties are planned in the future, such as if the transport link can support multicast communications or not.